chezou/tabula-py/README.md

 - Java
   - Confirmed working with Java 7, 8
 - pandas
+- requests
+- distro

 ## OS

 I confirmed working on macOS and Ubuntu.
-I can't fully support Windows environment.
+But some people confirm it works on Windows 10.
+See also following the setting procedure.

 # Usage